ship-nix/docs/src/servers/upgrading.md

 nix flake update
 ```

-If this went without without error, you can commit, push and click the `Deploy` button on your ship-nix dashboard.
+If this went without without error, you can commit, push and click the `Deploy` button on your {{site.name}} dashboard.

 And if the deployment was successful, your server has been upgraded 🙂